charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p3-dynamic-programming.md

 <a name="five3-intro"></a>
 ## Introduction

-The letter/word coverage problem, as presented by Donald Knuth in Volume 4, Facsimile 0 of his masterpiece <u>Art of Computer Programming</u>, is the problem of finding the _minimum_ number of words from the collection of five letter words that "cover" (are drawn from) the first N letters of the alphabet.
+The letter/word coverage problem, as presented by Donald Knuth in Volume 4, Facicle 0 of his masterpiece <u>Art of Computer Programming</u>, is the problem of finding the _minimum_ number of words from the collection of five letter words that "cover" (are drawn from) the first N letters of the alphabet.